SeokLeeUS/Bull_Cow_Game_Unreal/README.md

   - Debugger, highlight the condition which you want to examine further, then <kbd> right click </kbd> <kbd>watch</kbd> during debugging (but make sure you are not at “pause” in debugging mode (next to debugger stop button)

-  - Try to store reference instead of result.
-You can always get an instance of result from the reference (i.e. birthday(reference) vs. age).
-Until proven otherwise, don’t store result.
+  - Try to store reference instead of the result.
+You can always get an instance of   the result from the reference (i.e. birthday(reference) vs. age).
+Until proven otherwise, don’t store the result.
 The data locality (game programming patterns)

   - ```enum``` member is global, if you define two different enums, and same member name (i.e. ```OK```) on both place, it will throw the error.
 In order to fix this, define  ```enum class``` instead of ```enum```.